 Excavation of Lunar Regolith with Large Grains by Rippers for Improved Excavation Efficiency

-M. Iai and L. S. Gertsch, "Excavation of Lunar Regolith with Large Grains by Rippers for Improved Excavation Efficiency," Journal of Aerospace Engineering, American Society of Civil Engineers (ASCE), Jan 2013.
+M. Iai and L. S. Gertsch, "Excavation of Lunar Regolith with Large Grains by Rippers for Improved Excavation Efficiency," Journal of Aerospace Engineering, vol. 26, no. 1, pp. 97-104, American Society of Civil Engineers (ASCE), Jan 2013.

 Geosciences and Geological and Petroleum Engineering

 Excavation; Granular Material; ISRU; Lunar Regolith; Planetary Surface Engineering; Ripping; Simulant; Lunar Surface Analysis

 © 2013 American Society of Civil Engineers (ASCE), All rights reserved.

 01 Jan 2013